RubyMetric/rbenv-for-windows/doc/principle.md

 So the only method is to pretend to be the real `ruby.exe`. `starship` checks our `fake ruby.exe`'s version, hence get it correct.
 The fake one will check `shell version`, then `local version`, then `global version`.
 Otherwise, it will invoke `ruby.exe` in no consideration of this PowerShell's environment variables.

 How does `gem` command get correct version?
 Every `gem` command through shim invokes the `fake ruby.exe` too, so we also get correct version.
 Then we make the first argument of ruby interpreter the so-called `bin stub file`(glossary from `RubyGems`).

-Note: we don't support `rubyw.exe`, for I don't know any of its usage scenario.

 <br>